peteroupc/html3dutil/doc/H3DU.Math.md

 Converts a color in sRGB to the linear RGB color space, and returns a new vector with the result.

-The sRGB color space is a gamma-corrected red-green-blue color space;
+The sRGB color space is red-green-blue color space;
-it <i>roughly</i> differs from linear RGB in having a gamma correction exponent of 1/2.2.
+it <i>roughly</i> differs from linear RGB in having an exponent of 1/2.2 from linear RGB.

 #### Parameters